At what age do the children start in preschool (Casa)?

 It is never too early to start the admissions process as there are times when parents are disappointed when they proceed to enroll their child and learn that there is a waiting list.
 We accept applications year-round and encourage you to contact our admissions office to set up a personal tour and speak with administrators.
 This will give you the opportunity to see the campus when school is in session, and ask any questions you may have.

-How do the multi-age classrooms work?
+How do the multi-age Casa classrooms work?
 How can teachers work with so many different children at different levels?

 “Follow the child” is a basic principle of Montessori education.
 It focuses on an individualized approach to learning where teachers direct individual students toward particular work and activities.
 Concepts are explained when readiness is shown.
-Students then apply the concepts using their own curiousity and creativity.
+Students then apply the concepts using their own curiosity and creativity.
 They work at their own pace and understand they are responsible for completing their own work.
 Our teachers have specialized Montessori education and are trained to observe their students, stepping in when a child is “stuck” or ready to learn a new skill.
 The teacher’s primary focus is observing how your child learns and tapping into those styles and approaches that work best for your child.

 What are the qualifications of Rotherglen teachers?